Customizing our application

 )

-Notice how both data tables are affected by the filter located in the sidebar.
+Notice how both listings are affected by the filter located in the sidebar.

 This example contains modules that only need a single dataset.
 More complex modules may need more datasets, please refer to the documentation of each particular module.